 This changed, however, with his so-called House with a Big Roof in 1961, Tokyo.
 In this project, the architect shifted his interest from reductively modernized versions of the traditional Minka and Sukiya houses, towards iconic projects that produced a critique of how tradition could be brought into modern architecture.

 Thereafter his houses tended to be identified not by the place where they were built but by the single-minded image that was the basis of their design.
 He subsequently produced eccentric works with earthen floors and strange, high-pitched interior volumes entirely devoid of furniture.

 This obsession with an existential iconic architecture reached its apotheosis in a series of stark concrete houses designed between 1970 and 1976: Incomplete House and House at a Crooked Corner, both in Tokyo, a house in Uehara and one in Ashitaka.
 Together they formed a monumental series that brought this phase of his work to a conclusion.

 House in Ashitaka by Kazuo Shinohara Gallery

 About Kazuo Shinohara

 Kazuo Shinohara (1925-2006) has proved to be the most influential architect of his generation in shaping contemporary Japanese architecture.
-His influence stretches from Toyo Ito, Itsuko Hasegawa and Kazunari Sakamoto, via Kazuyo Sejima, to the many excellent young studios working today.
-Nevertheless, his work remains little known in the West, partly due to the scarcity of publications on his work – which in turn was due to the rigorous control the architect maintained over publication of his work.
-Shinohara carefully selected the photographs and texts that accompanied each project, and even refused Gustavo Gili’s first proposal in 2001 to revisit and photograph his buildings.
+His influence stretches from Toyo Ito, Itsuko Hasegawa, and Kazunari Sakamoto, via Kazuyo Sejima, to the many excellent young studios working today.
+Nevertheless, his work remains little known in the West, partly due to the scarcity of publications on his work – which in turn was due to the rigorous control the architect maintained over the publication of his work.
+Shinohara carefully selected the photographs and texts that accompanied each project and even refused Gustavo Gili’s first proposal in 2001 to revisit and photograph his buildings.
 This publication has only been possible after his death in 2006, thanks to the generosity of the heirs.